psarando/shire-reckoning/Middle-earth-simulation.md

 the leap day added in III 4 made up the difference, so that by the start of III 5 both systems (either III 5 or II 3446) would end up with the same deficit.

-After adding the 2 days of Mardil's correction, Jönsson's total deficit would come to 8h:5m:26s, whereas I have calculated a deficit of 2h:16m:40s by the end of III 2059 instead.
+After adding the 2 days of Mardil's correction, Jönsson's total deficit would come to 8h:5m:26s.

-One might wonder if Tolkien was also misled in a similar way and came to a similar deficit in Appendix D when he described the
+I have calculated a deficit of 2h:16m:40s by the end of III 2059 instead, which also agrees with the amount of "2 hours, 16 minutes, 40 seconds" given in the *Reader's Companion*.

+The *Reader's Companion* suggests the possibility that Tolkien may have come to a similar deficit as Jönsson's 8h:5m:26s by adding the regular yearly deficit of 5h:48m:46s to the deficit of 2h:16m:40s at the end of III 2059, in order to explain Tolkien's statement about the *Deficit* at the start of the Stewards' Reckoning:
-"special addition of 2 days to 2059 (S.A.
+"Mardil the Steward issued a revised calendar to take effect in T.A.
+2060, after a special addition of 2 days to 2059 (S.A.
 5500), which concluded 5 1/2 millennia since the beginning of the Númenórean system.
 But this still left about 8 hours deficit."
 Instead Möhn suggests
 "whether the odd allusion to 5500 Second Age as corresponding to 2059 TA might hide a clue",